How to Accept Payments with Stripe in WordPress - ProfilePress

 Setting Up Stripe Payment Method

-First, go to ProfilePress > Settings > Payments >> Payment Methods and click the Configure button for Stripe.
+First, go to ProfilePress > Settings > Payments >> Payment Methods and click the Configure Stripe button.

-If you want to test the setup before going live, ensure you activate “test mode” before going through the Stripe setup
+If you want to test the setup before going live, ensure you activate “test mode” before going through the Stripe setup.

-You’ll be taken to Stripe.com, where you’ll be prompted to either create a new Stripe account or log in to your existing one.
+You’ll be taken to Stripe.com, where you’ll be prompted to create a new Stripe account or log in to your existing one.

 Webhooks